BluetriX/ESPHomeDesigner_M5Paper/README.md

 **Meet your new HMI Designer.**

 This is a **visual, drag-and-drop interface designer** that lives right inside Home Assistant.
-It enables you to build premium, touch-interactive dashboards for various ESP32-based e-Paper devices (like the Seeed reTerminal, TRMNL, and more) without writing a single line of display code.
+It enables you to build premium, touch-interactive dashboards for various ESP32-based devices (like the Seeed reTerminal, TRMNL, standard touch screens, and more) without writing a single line of display code.

 ## What Does It Do?